parthkasurde3/Text-to-SQL-using-NLP/README.md

 ## 📄 License

-MIT License – use freely with attribution.
+This project is licensed under the MIT License.

 ---

 ## 👏 Credits

-This project is inspired by the idea of bridging the gap between non-technical users and databases.
-Built with ❤️ using Python and Flask.
+Built with ❤️ using Python, Flask, and SQL.
+Inspired by the need to make databases more accessible for everyone.